Smoking Bans in Public Housing? Not Fair. Why Single Them Out?

 “Seniors in high rises would really complain about secondhand smoke and how it was creating health problems for them,” she said.
 “We really want to be a part of creating safe communities for our residents, particularly our seniors and our children.”

-The centers for disease control prevention estimates 44 million american smoke everyday but is not fair to say go single out one specific group of people that cannot afford their own housing.
+The centers for disease control prevention estimates 44 million Americans smoke every day but is not fair to say go single out one specific group of people that cannot afford their own housing.
 It should be affecting everybody and not just some people

-This is truly not fair, as reported in the news today, The Houston housing authority has created a smoke free policy and have they imposed this on public housing, many of which are elderly and cannot go out side to smoke if the choose to.
+This is truly not fair, as reported in the news today, The Houston housing authority has created a smoke-free policy and have they imposed this on public housing, many of which are elderly and cannot go outside to smoke if they choose to.
 This is really not fair to the rest of the residences in Houston, as it singles out people that cannot afford their own housing.

 It is not fair these people be single out especially senior citizens better forced into public housing through no fault of their own